NetApp-openstack-dev/openstack-docs/source/cinder/process_structure/section_cinder-processes.rst

-3. ``cinder-backup`` reads message from queue, fetches the database record for the backup and a new or preexisting volume database record, depending on whether a pre-existing volume was requested or not.
+3. ``cinder-backup`` reads message from queue, fetches the database record for the backup and a new or preexisting volume database record, depending on whether a preexisting volume was requested or not.

 4. ``cinder-backup`` invokes the ``backup_restore`` method of the Cinder